-- 1. Push the or key to display the alarm signals. - 2.
-When the signal is displayed, hold the SET key until the "rst" message is displayed, and push the SET key again.
-The "rst" message starts blinking and the normal temperature will be displayed.
+- 1. Hold the or key to display the alarm signals. - 2.
+When the signal is displayed, hold the SET key until the "rst" message is displayed.
+Push the SET key again.
+The "rst" message will start blinking and the normal temperature will be displayed again.